kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/thanos.md

 1. [Thanos Sidecar](https://thanos.io/tip/components/sidecar.md/)
 1. [Thanos Receiver](https://thanos.io/tip/components/receive.md/)

 Thanos sidecar is a much simpler and less resource heavy approach.
-You can understand more about Thanos components [here](https://thanos.io/tip/thanos/quick-tutorial.md/#components).
-Due to simplicity, we have outlined how to integrate the Thanos sidecar in existing prometheus chart configuration.
+You can learn more about Thanos components [here](https://thanos.io/tip/thanos/quick-tutorial.md/#components).
+Due to simplicity, we have outlined how to integrate the Thanos sidecar in the existing Prometheus chart configuration.

 Use below changes in `prometheus` block in `values.yaml` to add Thanos sidecar into existing Prometheus pods.